the-scouts/por/sphinx_source/chapter-9.rst

    * all equipment is appropriate for the activity;
    * any other requirements of The Scout Association, including the Safeguarding Policy and Safety Policy, have been complied with;
    * any legal requirements for the activity have been complied with;
-   * a risk assessment is carried out in accordance with :rule:`9.4 Risk Assessment` and safety instructions are communicated to all supervising adults and participants;
+   * a risk assessment is carried out in accordance with :rule:`9.4+` and safety instructions are communicated to all supervising adults and participants;
    * suitable first aid materials are available.

 Rule 9.3 InTouch